azist/azos/src/testing/readme.md

 ##### Emulate Tests
 This is needed to see what tests will run, but don't run them.
-Emulation helps identify the test configuration/setup issues.
+Emulation helps to identify the test configuration/setup issues.
 ```batch
 ~/azos/out/Debug/run-core